Coupled With the Right WooCommerce Hosting Provider, the Online Shop Theme Can Load in Just 445ms or Less

 Then, we selected DigitalOcean as our cloud hosting provider, server size, and the data-center location.
 Don’t forget to choose the data-center that is nearest to your targeted audience.
 This helps in reducing the latency resulting in faster page load time.

-When it comes to choosing the cloud providers, users sometimes get confused which one to choose.
+When it comes to choosing the cloud providers, users sometimes get confused about which one to choose.
 Here are the three parameters to consider while choosing a cloud provider.

 - Offers local-datacenter